Pylons/sdexternaledit/docs/index.rst

    $ update-mime-database ~/.local/share/mime

 Restart your browser.
-Now when you click on the pencil icon next to any textlike ``File`` in the SDI, your preferred text editor should launch.
+Now when you click on the pencil icon next to any textlike ``File`` in the SDI, your preferred text editor should launch with the content in the file.
 If it doesn't, start debugging.
 If it does, changes made to the file will be posted back to the server every second or so.

 Adding Pencil Icons For Custom Content Types
 --------------------------------------------